rohanjoshi-git/OnlineShoppingFattaang/README.md

 # OnlineShoppingFattaang
-e-commerce website
+E-commerce website

+Admin login page
+Admin master page for adding admin module and child pages Add New Category and Add New Products page
+Database for products and categories
+Data flow from one layer to another
+Saving data in database
+Get categories and add new products in a particular category Homepage to display all products
-Add Category
+Display products by Category
-Add Product
-Home Page UI
+AdminPanel in AdminMaster.Master
-Stock quantity
+Functionality for Stock quantity
-Minor changes and alerts
+Dialogue boxes and alerts
-Display all products and display products by Category